Tom Lohr lives in New Mexico, where he explores the region with his canine sidekick, Ella the Brown Wonder.

 9. Let It All Hang Out

-One of the mysteries in the world is why dogs do not like it when humans blow in their face, but the first thing they want to do on a car ride is hang their head out the window and let the wind make their jowls flap.
+One of the mysteries in the world is why dogs do not like it when humans blow in their face, but the first thing they want to do on a car ride is to hang their head out the window and let the wind make their jowls flap.

 Sticking its head out of the window on a fast car trip isn't the safest thing for your pet to do.
-Instead, join the local neighborhood watch group, and a few times a month, take a slow dive through the streets and let Rex put his head out and bark at anything and everything it wants.
+Instead, join the local neighborhood watch group, and a few times a month, take a slow drive through the streets and let Rex put his head out and bark at anything and everything it wants.

 10. Strike a Pose

-One thing many of us regret is not having enough images from our youth, important events in our life or of the people that meant something to us.
+One thing many of us regret is not having enough images from our youth, important events in our life, or of the people that meant something to us.
 Most dogs, like myself, are extremely photogenic.
 Spending an evening photographing your four-legged bestie is a fun activity that will have both of you laughing.
 Our furry friends cross the rainbow bridge far too soon, having pictures to remember them by will be one less regret in your life.

 Remember That Your Weekends Are Limited